Travel Reimbursement for Specialty Care

 • You have a referral to a specialty careSpecialized medical/surgical diagnosis, treatment, or services a primary care provider isn’t qualified to provide. provider who is more than 100 miles (one-way) from your PCM’s office.

 • There’s no suitable specialty care provider within 100 miles of your PCM to provide the referred care.
-This includes military, network, or non-network TRICARE-authorized providers.
+This includes military, network, and non-network TRICARE-authorized providers.

-Does the Prime Travel Benefit Cover a Non-Medical Attendant (NMA)?
+Does the Prime Travel Benefit cover a non-medical attendant?

 It depends.
 Travel for an approved NMA may qualify for the Prime Travel Benefit.

-• The patient’s trip must qualify for the Prime Travel Benefit (as described above) and the NMA must travel with the patient on that qualified trip.
+• The patient’s trip must qualify for the Prime Travel Benefit, and the NMA must travel with the patient on that qualified trip.

 • The NMA must be a parent, spouse, other adult family member (age 21 years or older), or a legal guardian.